Prompt Library · 36 prompts

 - Is clear about what they get and what it costs

-- Proactively handles the most likely objection
+- Proactively addresses the most likely objection

-- Has a clear next-step call to action
+- Has a clear next step call-to-action

-- Is max 1.5 pages
+- Is max 1.5 A4 pages

-Professional but not dry tone.
+Write in Swedish, professional but not dry tone.

 FO-02

-Respond to a negative review
+Reply to a negative review

 Customer Relations